SKKU-COMPASSLAB/compasslab/content/members/seokin_hong/index.md

     experiences:  # provide your professional experiences
         - {
+            exp_from: "2024",  # start-date of this experience
+            exp_to:   "",      # end-date of this experience (make this field empty if you are currently going through this experience)
+            exp_desc: "Associate Professor at Sungkyunkwan University"
+        }
+        - {
             exp_from: "2021",  # start-date of this experience
-            exp_to:   "",      # end-date of this experience (make this field empty if you are currently going through this experience)
+            exp_to:   "2024",      # end-date of this experience (make this field empty if you are currently going through this experience)
             exp_desc: "Assistant Professor at Sungkyunkwan University"
         }
         - {